GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 }
 </pre>

-By default, the plugin will compress the build files using `gzip`.
+By default, the plugin compresses the build files using `gzip`.
 Take a look at the [documentation](https://github.com/webpack-contrib/compression-webpack-plugin) to learn how to add options to use a different algorithm or include/exclude certain files.

-When the app reloads and rebuilds, a compressed version of the main bundle will now be created.
+When the app reloads and rebuilds, a compressed version of the main bundle is now created.
 Open the Glitch Console to take a look at what's inside the final `public/` directory that's served by the Node server.

 <div class="aside note">